 So what kind of things can you buy this Christmas that will be safe?
 Things like artist sets and board games never go out of style.
 Books and puzzles have not yet been put on the recall list yet so these are a safe bet.
 Balls of all kinds, sporting equipment, computer games and electronics are a safe bet.
 But be careful with the ipod, I heard on CNN that the earplugs for the Ipod are made with a plastic that can be toxic, who would of thunk?

 Here are some suggestions on common sense things we can do to make this a safe Christmas for our kids.
 Here on Thrifty Fun, we have posted a lot of the recalls of toys.
 Why not make a list and take it with you when you are shopping?
 Stores, as hard as they may try, are having a terrible time keeping up with all of the recalls and this will just make it safer for everyone.
-You can also try not to buy anything with the "Made in China" label but that may or may not keep your kids safe because the authorities estimate that 80% of all toys sold here in the United States are made in China.

 It might be safer to think of alternatives for the store bought toys that we buy for our kids every Christmas.
 This time of year there will be a lot of Craft Fairs where you can shop and at least here in Colorado we have stores that sell locally made toys and gifts.
 Handmade wooden puzzles and blocks and other wooden toys can be found here, Hand-made dolls and games also.
 Check this out you may find just the right toy for your child and gifts for others on your list.

 Here is a list for some of the things that you could put together for your kids.
 Put into a fancy basket or great tin and these would make a great gift.